bikerben33/portfolio/docs/source/content-strategy.rst

 I led a team of 15 Technical Writers to deliver 80 documents for quarterly software releases.
 My role was to ensure:
-- global changes were implemented across all documents
+* global changes were implemented across all documents
-- deadlines were met
+* deadlines were met
-- quality standards were met
+* quality standards were met
-- coordination between cross functional teams
+* coordination between cross-functional teams

 To achieve these goals, I implemented tools and processes to make improvements such as: